 You see, in the season of the wilderness, instead of the Lord moving away from us, He moves even closer.
 These are times when our loving Abba Daddy takes us in His arms to mold and make us into His image and likeness.
 If we will press into the Lord during these times, even when our flesh is screaming, "No", we will begin to lose ourselves to the Spirit.

 The Lord, in His gentle way, begins to strip away those areas in our lives that bring death.
 He begins to strip our flesh away, which in turn allows more of Him to shine through.
 If we will humbly submit to God during these times, we will truly understand the entire meaning of the scripture in James 4:7 that says, "Submit yourselves to God, resist the devil and he will flee."

 If we fight God during these times, they will last and last and last.
-We will continue test.
+We will continue the test.
 The quicker we bow our knee, the quicker we get on to fulfilling our destinies in God.
 It is all about entering into the upgrade of God in our lives.